gromacs/gromacs/docs/install-guide/install-guide.md

 ## Building on Cray ##

-GROMACS builds mostly out of the box on modern Cray machines, but
+GROMACS builds mostly out of the box on modern Cray machines, but some particular issues on Cray machines include that
+* you may need to specify a [fully static build](#static-linking) of GROMACS,
 * you may need to specify the use of static or dynamic libraries (depending on the machine) with `-DBUILD_SHARED_LIBS=off`,
 * you may need to set the F77 environmental variable to `ftn` when